 The Department of Small and Local Business Development (DSLBD) supports the development, economic growth, and retention of District-based businesses, and promotes economic development throughout the District's commercial districts.
 They provide a range of services to meet the needs of District based small businesses that are available to both start-up and existing businesses.
-DSLBD's services include one-on-one counseling, workshops and seminars for both entrepreneurs and small business owners, as well as microlending opportunities and financial resources for small business owners seeking free or low-cost capitol to improve enhance, or expand their businesses.
+DSLBD's services include one-on-one counseling, workshops and seminars for both entrepreneurs and small business owners.
 The agency also manages the District's Certified Business Enterprise program, which provides procurement preferences for District-based businesses and helps facilitate their inclusion in economic development projects.